PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 “Excellent.
 When she does, will you give her this for me?”

 White produced a small card with an image and no text on it.
 The image showed a \[think of White's logo\], the cashier.
 White thanked them gracefully, finally seeing a fully visible smile on their face, as he swivelled on the heels of his now grimey shoes, backing out of the store.
 He picked a bench nearby the store to sit down on for the time being.
-Though he considered altering his current Illustration to make him seem as though he fit in more, he wasn't certain he wanted to reveal to the cashier what he could do just yet.
+Though he considered altering his current Illustration to make him seem as though he fit in more, he wasn't certain he wanted to reveal to the cashier what he could do just yet. *She'll probably be here soon,* he thought to himself, glancing down the low roofed side-street. *I'll just wait for her here I suppose.*

 ### **CHAPTER 6 \- LILAC POV**